sectalks/sectalks.github.io/sponsor.md

 ### Reason to support SecTalks
-* **Show you care and support a local not for profit community**: SecTalks was started in Australia and is run by volunteers.
-Each state has, on average, one meetup per month and 20-50 participants.
+* **Show you care and support a local not for profit community**: SecTalks is for the community and is run by volunteers.
+Each city has, on average, one meetup per month and small (10) to large (180+) number of participants.
-* **Contribute to Australian information security community**: Without a doubt, Australia has a lack of expertise in information security.
+* **Contribute to information security community**: Without a doubt, there is a lack of expertise in information security.
 SecTalks is addressing this problem by creating a forum for people to get free guidance and grow.
 The major benefit to sponsoring SecTalks is knowing that you are contributing to, and encouraging participation in, the local security